usnistgov/FIPS201/_Appendix/glossary.md

 _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.

-PIV Credintial
+PIV Credential
-: The credentials that are stored on the PIV card that authoritatively binds an identity (and, optionally, additional attributes) to the authenticated card holder.
+: The _credentials_ that are stored on the _PIV card_ that authoritatively binds
+an _identity_ (and, optionally, additional attributes) to the authenticated _cardholder_.

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and